-I began playing tournament chess as a middle school student.
+I began playing tournament chess in middle school.
 After nearly 13 years of competition, I earned a 2000 rating on December 3, 2008 and became a US Chess Federation (USCF) Expert.

 It was one of the happiest days of my life.

 In July 2009 I played in the US Expert Class Championship, held in Boca Raton that year.
-I paced nervously the whole last round and wanted to throw up.
+I paced nervously the entire last round and felt like throwing up.
 A solid draw secured a tie for first place.